timescale/docs/timescaledb/tutorials/aws-lambda/create-data-api.md

 <procedure>

-### Create a new Lambda function to insert data into the database
+### Create a Lambda function to insert data into the database
 1. Create a new function called `insert_function.py`, with this content:
     ```python
     import json